tianyuan-lu/SclerodermaMethylation/README.md

                         Output pdf file prefix; Default output: Pattern.pdf
  ```

 Users may refer to differentially methylated regions (DMRs) and visualize by supplying genomic coordinates accordingly.
 For example, a DMR was identified in gene *FNB3* with range chr19: 8137960 - 8138105.
-This DMR can then be displayed by
+This DMR can then be displayed by executing from command line:

     Rscript ./methylationShowcase.R -c 19 -s 8137960 -e 8138105 -f Female -m 3 -n 1 -r Age -o Example